Definitions

 Research output

 A work produced during a research project.
-Research outputs are diverse in nature and range from journal articles, conference papers, books, and book chapters, to research data, code, software, protocols, and artistic and creative works.
+Research outputs are very diverse in nature.
+They range from journal articles and books, to research data, code, and creative works.

 Rights retention

-Rights retention involves authors pre-emptively asserting copyright and sharing rights over Author Accepted Manuscripts (AAMs) at the time of initial submission to a publisher, usually through the application of a CC BY licence to the AAM.
-Upon article publication, the AAM is deposited in a repository for immediate open access.
+When authors pre-emptively assert sharing rights over peer-reviewed manuscripts at the time of initial submission to a publisher.
+A rights retention statement usually declares the application of a Creative Commons Attribution (CC BY) licence to the Author Accepted Manuscript (AAM).
+Upon article publication, the AAM can be deposited in a repository for immediate repository open access.

-In alignment with the Plan S Rights Retention Strategy, the 2022 NHMRC Open Access Policy requires authors submitting to subscription journals to include a rights retention statement in their submitted manuscript.
+In alignment with the Plan S Rights Retention Strategy, the 2026 NHMRC and MRFF Open Science Policy includes a rights retention requirement for their Repository open access pathway (Author Accepted Manuscript or AAM open access).
 Upon article publication, authors are expected to make their AAM open access under a CC BY licence in a repository.
 This strategy is also strongly encouraged by the University's Principles for Open Access to Research Outputs at Melbourne.

 For more information on author rights retention, see our What is rights retention? page.
-Further guidance on the NHMRC's rights retention requirements can be found on our Funder open access policies page and in the NHMRC’s Open access and retention of ownership rights document.
+Further guidance on the NHMRC's requirements can be found on our Funder open access policies page and in the 2026 NHMRC and MRFF Open Science Policy.

 Subject repository

-Discipline-specific research repositories that can be used to share AAMs or preprints.
+Discipline-specific research repositories that can be used to share peer-reviewed Author Accepted Manuscripts (AAMs) or preprints.

 Subject repositories are usually non-commercial and supported by institutions, organisations, or grants.
 A comprehensive list of reputable subject repositories can be found in the Directory of Open Access Repositories (OpenDOAR).